Onwrikbaar/NeoDK/README.md

 ## NeoDK in the media
 Joanne's Reviews' always informative and entertaining YouTube [E-stim Livestreams](https://www.youtube.com/@JoannesReviews/streams) recently featured an [item about NeoDK](https://youtu.be/giEaDksRmh0?t=1460).

+## Other OSHW electrostimulation projects
+- [zc95](https://github.com/CrashOverride85/zc95).
+A feature-rich four channel machine.
+- Noisy Cricket (soon to be published).
+An incredibly compact device primarily aimed at BDSM play.